Social Studies

 Other | AP course |

-The purpose of the AP World History course is to develop greater understanding of the evolution of global processes and contacts in interaction with different types of human societies.
+AP World History develops a greater understanding of the evolution of global processes and different types of human societies.
 This understanding is advanced through a combination of selective factual knowledge and appropriate analytical skills.
 The course highlights the nature of changes in international frameworks and their causes and consequences, as well as comparisons among major societies.
 The course also emphasizes relevant factual knowledge deployed in conjunction with leading interpretive issues and types of historical evidence.
-Focused primarily on the past thousand years of global experience, the course builds on an understanding of cultural, institutional, and technological precedents that, along with geography, set the human stage prior to 1,000 C.E.
+Focused primarily on the past thousand years of global experience, the course builds on an understanding of cultural, institutional and technological precedents that – along with geography – set the human stage prior to 1,000 C.E.
 (Common Era).
-Periodization, explicitly discussed, forms the organizing principle for dealing with change and continuity from that point to the present.
 Specific themes provide further organization to the course, along with the consistent attention to contact among societies that form the core of world history as a field of study.
 AP exam is given at the end of the course.
 AP exam fee applies; fee waiver or reduction may be available.

 Grade 10 courses